 The T-Mobile Fund supports projects that use communication, cooperation and engagement or integration of disadvantaged groups to bring about positive changes in specific communities or areas in the Czech Republic.
 Via Foundation administers the fund for T-Mobile.

-The Community Forum is our annual event to bring together people working on various levels in local communities in the Czech Republic and other European countries.
-The overall goal is to enable them to glean inspiration from different countries, share their best practices and approaches and support one another’s efforts.
-Community Forum 2017: Breaking Out of Bubbles is an informal gathering with a combination of key note speakers, a set of workshops, open space discussions, site visits and networking activities, all aiming to explore the issue of polarization in local communities.
+We held our first Community Forum in May 2016 with the aim of bringing together people working on various levels in local communities in the Czech Republic and other European countries.
+The forum gave community leaders opportunities to glean inspiration from different countries, share their best practices and approaches and support one another’s efforts.
+We built on the 2016 event with Community Forum 2017: Breaking Out of Bubbles, which once again combined key note speakers, a set of workshops, open space discussions, site visits and networking activities in an informal setting.
+The focus of the 2017 was exploring the issue of polarization in local communities.

 Cultural Heritage Fund

-Support is provided for projects to restore and preserve small monuments and chapels located throughout the Czech Republic.
-Experts and volunteers work together to restore these pieces of history and preserve their cultural significance for generations to come.
-We invite you to read about the Cultural Heritage Fund 2016 Projects.
+The Cultural Heritage Fund provided support for projects restoring and preserving small monuments and chapels located throughout the Czech Republic.
+Experts and volunteers worked together to restore these pieces of history and preserve their cultural significance for generations to come.
+In 2017 we folded the Cultural Heritage Fund into our Living Communities program but we invite you to read about the Cultural Heritage Fund 2016 Projects here.

 Support for the Development of Philanthropy in the Czech Republic